parksu111/sleep-state/README.md

 These 3 states can be identified through inspection of EEG (electroencephalogram) and EMG (electromyogram) data.
 A major bottleneck in sleep research is that hours of sleep recordings have to be manually annotated by experts, a very time consuming process.
 Here, we will use deep neural networks to automatically classify sleep states based on EEG and EMG data obtained from mice.
-The data used for this project were made available by dedicated researchers at the [Chung Lab](https://chunglab.med.upenn.edu/) and [Weber Lab](https://www.med.upenn.edu/weberlab/) at the
-University of Pennsylvania Perelman School of Medicine.
+The data used for this project were made available by dedicated researchers at the [Chung Lab](https://chunglab.med.upenn.edu/) and [Weber Lab](https://www.med.upenn.edu/weberlab/) at the University of Pennsylvania Perelman School of Medicine.

 ## Data
-The data used for this project is available for download [here]().
-It is the same data used for the 2021 paper 'A probabilistic model for the ultradian timing of REM sleep in mice', which can be found [here]().
-The data repository contains 2 folders, 'code' and 'recordings'.
-The sleep recordings are in the 'recordings' folder.
+The data used for this project were made available by dedicated researchers at the [Chung Lab](https://chunglab.med.upenn.edu/) and [Weber Lab](https://www.med.upenn.edu/weberlab/) at the University of Pennsylvania Perelman School of Medicine.
+It is the same data used for the 2021 paper 'A probabilistic model for the ultradian timing of REM sleep in mice', which can be found [here](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1009316).
+* The raw sleep recordings used for this project are available for download [here](https://upenn.app.box.com/s/3zcesr4a7l7hgb9andmq4di4t6zvaoql).
+* The processed images used for classification are available for download [here](https://drive.google.com/drive/folders/1vUQLXjNndqqXis1eRZ1o7XjSyOYZcKXu?usp=sharing).

 ### Recording Folder
 Each recording folder has a title of the following structure: 'XXX_XXXXXXn1'.